janaSunrise/janaSunrise/README.md

         }

         # -- Wrapping up --
-        self.fun_fact = "I love to watch animes, and Prefer coffee more than tea!"
+        self.fun_fact = "I love to watch animes, and I prefer coffee more than tea!"

     def __repr__(self) -> str:
         return f"<SunritJana working_on={self.working_on} active_at={self.most_active_at} ask_about={self.ask_me_about}>"